nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * It is important to note that the host/workload geographic boundary information is kept in the workload identity agent memory and is not stored on disk.
 The information is refreshed periodically to ensure that the location is up-to-date.
 This information is used only by workloads in the host and never leaves the host.

+* If the location is gathered only using existing OS APIs, it may be done in the workload (thick client) or browser extension (thin client).
+The host/workload geographic boundary information is stored in thick client memory (relevant only to specific client) or browser extension memory (relevant to all thin clients and indexed using user in OAuth bearer token/server website URL).

 # Data Plane - HTTP Networking Protocol

 A new HTTP header field 'X-Workload-Geo-ID' is proposed for conveying the host/workload geographic boundary information.
 A new HTTP header field 'X-Request-Signature' is proposed for conveying the signature of the HTTP request.
 The signature is generated by the workload identity agent using the workload identity agent private key.
 The following steps describe the end-to-end workflow for HTTP requests between client workloads (e.g. microsoft teams thick client app, microsoft teams thin client browser app) and server workloads (e.g. microsoft teams server), including intermediate proxies (e.g., API gateways, SASE firewalls):

-* Client workload gets Oauth bearer token for the server workload from the Authentication/Authorization server.
+* Client workload gets OAuth bearer token for the server workload from the Authentication/Authorization server.

 * Client workload (browser extension for thin client) contacts the workload identity agent to get the latest host/workload geographic boundary information relevant to it.
+If the location is gathered only using existing OS APIs, it may be done in the workload (thick client) or browser extension (thin client).
 The client workload (browser extension for thin client) constructs a X-Workload-Geo-ID extension header containing the following fields:
-  * The latest host/workload geographic boundary information relevant to the requesting client workload ID.
+  * The latest host/workload geographic boundary information relevant to the client workload ID (thick clients) or user in OAuth bearer token/server website URL (thin clients).
   * The current timestamp.
   * A monotonically increasing nonce (for replay protection and troubleshooting).